isaiahasanchez/react-progress-app-backend/README.md

    ```

 ## Endpoints
-- /posts: Fetch all posts
+- /exercises: Fetch all exercises
-- /posts/:id: Interact with a specific post (get, update, delete)
+- /exercises/:id: Interact with a specific exercise (get, update, delete)
 - /login: Authenticate a user
 - /register: Register a new user
 - /logout: Log out an authenticated user